Practica and Volunteer Programs

 Western Psychiatric Institute and Clinic

 The internship in Comprehensive Care Services at Western Psychiatric Institute & Clinic (WPIC) provides students an opportunity to work directly with individuals carrying such diagnoses as Schizophrenia, Schizoaffective Disorder, and other Psychotic Disorders within an acute inpatient setting.
-This internship requires students to be on site Tuesdays and Thursdays from 8 am until 12 pm.
+This internship requires students to be on site two mornings a week (to be determined by WPIC).
 Interns' responsibilities include attending morning unit reports, participating in clinical rounds with treatment teams, and participating in a variety of research projects.

 Forensic Psychology Practicum